dcunited001/dcunited001.github.io/_posts/2018-12-14-what-is-the-soul-a-baseline-for-the-materialist-conception.md

 tricks to distract their minds from the truth.
 If there are documents, you must destroy them.
-This is why the Dead Sea Scrolls were such a magnificent cache: they escaped *all* of the pre-Dark Age document purges.
+This is why the Dead Sea Scrolls were such a magnificent cache: they escaped *all* of the pre-Dark Age document
+purges: pre-Nicene and post-Nicene.
 The burning of the Library of Alexandria and murdering of scholars in pre-Han China?
-They were engineered tragedies of doxastic games for power by controlling the seeds of all later scholastic thought.
+These were engineered tragedies of doxastic games for power by controlling the seeds of all later scholastic thought.

 <a name="why-did-adam-and-eve-hide-from-god" />